Ai Accountant

 Calculating Your Savings Potential

 On ₹10 crore annual payments, a 0.15 percent reduction saves ₹1.5 lakh.
-Hidden fee recovery often adds 0.5 to 1 percent of value, that is ₹5 to 10 lakh.
-Time saved is substantial too, manual reviews might take 20 to 30 hours per month, automation cuts this to two or three hours of exceptions.
+Hidden fee recovery often adds 0.5 to 1 percent of value.
+That is ₹5 to 10 lakh.

 Creating New Revenue Streams for CA Firms

-Offer quarterly banking cost advisory at ₹10,000 to ₹25,000 per client per quarter, scale across 50 clients for ₹20 to ₹50 lakh of recurring revenue.
+Offer quarterly banking cost advisory at ₹10,000 to ₹25,000 per client per quarter.
+Scale across 50 clients for ₹20 to ₹50 lakh of recurring revenue.
 The platform handles parsing and detection, you deliver negotiation strategy and governance.

 Common Pitfalls and Risk Management